RationAI/WSI-Service/README.md

 Similar to mappers, you can provide a custom authentication logics.
-Sample env text files show you how to configure an OAuth2 (JWT-based) authentication, and a Life Science RI (LSAAI) authorization scripts are also available.
-Injected AAA logics also drives what ENV variables are available.
+Sample env text files show you how to configure an OAuth2 (JWT-based) authentication, and a Life Science RI (LSAAI) authorization scripts are also available. **Injected AAA logics also drives what ENV variables are available / necessary to configure.**

 Example OAuth2 authorization (no authentication) based on Keycloak:
 ````bash